Cabinet Door Questions

 | Best use | Painted kitchens | Stained / oiled / sealed kitchens |

-| Material | Engineered MDF (Rangerboard Platinum) | Real wood veneer on MDF core |
+| Material | Engineered MDF (Rangerboard Platinum) | Real wood veneer on particle board core |

 | Surface for paint | Excellent — smooth, no grain to telegraph | Visible grain — not designed for paint |